David A. Love: Justine Ruszczyk's death deviates from a pattern we have come to expect, helping us view police abuse in a different light

 This incident’s deviation from a pattern we have come to expect does not make it any less tragic, senseless or shocking.
 But it provides an opportunity for the public to view police abuse in a different light and to bring more visibility to the issue.

 In both the Castile and Bell cases, police faced criticism for being too quick to fire their weapons and kill innocent civilians.
-Castile did all of the right things after being stopped: He produced his license and registration, and informed the officer he had a gun and was licensed to carry it
+Castile did all of the right things after being stopped: He produced his license and registration, and informed the officer he had a gun and was licensed to carry it.
+Officer Yanez, who claimed he feared for his life and saw Castile reaching for the gun, was still acquitted of manslaughter and reached a $48,500 settlement that ended his career with the town of St. Anthony.
+The Castile family settled with the Minneapolis suburb for $3 million.

 Some observers, lacking in empathy, have blamed black victims for their own deaths by claiming they did not comply with police instructions, mouthed off at officers, or were thugs or gang members.